 In this Schedule, a reference to the EDNO’s “Connectees” shall only be a reference to those Connectees to the Distribution Systems referred to in Paragraph 1.3 (and shall not include any Connectees to other Distribution Systems of the EDNO).

 The Use of System Charges calculated in accordance with this Schedule shall be payable by the EDNO in accordance with Clause 44, and shall be subject to Clause 43.7 and paragraph 2 of Schedule 4 (as if the references to the User in those Clauses and that Schedule were to the EDNO).

+Notwithstanding Paragraph 1.4, where Paragraph 8 applies the DNO Party and the EDNO shall use reasonable endeavours to resolve any dispute in good faith.
+Where a dispute remains unresolved after 20 Working Days, either the DNO Party or the EDNO may, on notice to the other:

+(a) refer the dispute to arbitration in accordance with Clause 58; or

+(b) elect not to rely on arbitration, in which case arbitration will not apply and either of them may refer the dispute to the Authority for its determination, which shall be final and binding.

 2. NHH AND HH AGGREGATED DEMAND DATA